leucos/ansible-percona/README.md

 ## Role Variables

-### percona_backup
+### Backup

-Define this dict if you want to create database backups.
+Define `percona_backup` dict if you want to create database backups.
 This dict is not defined by default (so _no backups take place_).

-- percona_backup.crontime: cron entry that triggers the backup (e.g. "15 */2 * * 0-7")
+- `percona_backup.crontime`: cron entry that triggers the backup (e.g. "15 */2 * * 0-7")
-- percona_backup.keep: how many backups do we keep
+- `percona_backup.keep`: how many backups do we keep
-- percona_backup.destination: directory in the filesystem to put backups in
+- `percona_backup.destination`: directory in the filesystem to put backups in
-- percona_backup.s3bucket: when defined, this will trigger a sync from percona_backup.destination this s3 bucket (e.g. s3://some-bucket)
+- `percona_backup.s3bucket`: when defined, this will trigger a sync from percona_backup.destination this s3 bucket (e.g. s3://some-bucket)

 ### MySQL config related variables